DylanCDR/PL-Literature-Review/README.md

 ## Functional Programming Concepts

 1. **Immutability**
-   - **Description**: Immutability means that once data is created, it cannot be changed.
+   - **Description**: Immutability means that once data is created, it cannot be changed (Garcia et al., 2003).
 Instead of modifying existing data, new data structures are created with the updated values.
    - **Benefit**: Reduces side effects, making code easier to reason about.
 Immutability ensures that data remains consistent and predictable, which is particularly useful in concurrent programming where multiple processes might try to change the same data simultaneously.

 2. **Pure Functions**